sourikghosh/redisHA/README.md

-# REDIS HIGH AVAILIBILY AND REPLICATION
+# REDIS HIGH AVAILABILITY AND REPLICATION

 This project mainly focuses on achieving HA and Replication on Kubernetes platform.
 I tried to follow all the necessary best practices unless and until it makes our workflow more complicated.
 Since our primary goal is to achieve HA.